Understanding Beauty Scales: What Photo Scores Can and Cannot Tell You

 Modern Applications of Beauty Scales

-Beauty scales are used in various contexts today:
+Beauty and facial analysis tools are used in various contexts today:

 Cosmetic Surgery Planning: Surgeons may use facial proportion analysis to plan procedures.